Priyank Pathak, Bali

-Safety is important to consider when visiting Bali’s waterfalls.
-Some waterfalls are difficult to access, or require a level of physical fitness to visit.
-Additionally, wet weather often causes trails to become muddy and rocks to become slippery.
-It’s important to exercise caution at all times, especially if choosing to swim.
+Remember to put safety first when visiting waterfalls in Bali.
+Some are difficult to access, or require a decent level of physical fitness and mobility.
+Additionally, wet weather often causes trails to become muddy and rocks to become slippery. which is why It’s important to exercise caution at all times, especially if choosing to swim.

 Waterfalls hold deep cultural significance in Bali, largely due to the influence of Balinese Hinduism.
 For the Balinese, waterfalls are a place of spiritual purification and a sacred dwelling place of gods and spirits.
 The Indonesian word for waterfall is ‘air terjun’, meaning water (air) + terjun (to dive from a height).